nosas/blog/deep_learning_python/ch2/article.md

 ```

 In this expression, `W` and `b` are tensors from the layer attributes - `W` is the *weight* matrix and `b` is the *bias vector*.
-These variables are also called the *trainable parameters* of the layer.
+These variables are also called the *trainable parameters* (`kernel` and `bias` attributes, respectively) of the layer.
 The weights contain the information learned by the model from exposure to training data.

 Upon initializing the model, the weights are randomly initialized - filled with random values.
-What comes next is the to gradually update the weights based on a feedback signal from the loss function.
+What comes next is to gradually update the weights based on a feedback signal from the loss function.
-The gradual adjustment of weights, also called *training*, is what machine learning is all about.
+The gradual adjustment of weights, also called *training*, is how the neural networks learn.
+Training is what machine learning is all about!

 The model trains in what's called a *training loop*.
 At a high level, the following steps are repeated until the loss function converges: